mattjh1/mattjh-blog/content/post/kcna-part1.md

 <!--more-->

-These are basically a prettified version of my scribbled down notes I've taken as a follow along [this course on Udemy](https://www.udemy.com/course/dive-into-cloud-native-containers-kubernetes-and-the-kcna/?couponCode=LETSLEARNNOW).

 Today’s post will focus on **Cloud Native** concepts and the **Cloud Native Computing Foundation (CNCF)**, which form the foundation of KCNA preparation.

+{{< disclaimer >}}
+These notes are a polished version of my personal reflections taken while following along with [this Udemy course](https://www.udemy.com/course/dive-into-cloud-native-containers-kubernetes-and-the-kcna/?couponCode=LETSLEARNNOW).
+I found that taking meticulous notes while watching the content, combined with discussions with GPT about the topics, greatly enhances my understanding.
+Thus, some of this content is AI-generated.
+{{< /disclaimer >}}

 ---